PhilGreen-Dev/developer-guides/README.md

 ### 🌎 Contributing to the Ecosystem

 Your insights can help this knowledge base grow!
-If you're interested in contributing or have suggestions for new topics, please check out our [Contributing Guidelines](CONTRIBUTING.md) (coming soon).
+If you're interested in contributing or have suggestions for new topics, please check out our [Contributing Guidelines](CONTRIBUTING.md).
 ### 🌻 Stay Connected

 - [Follow me on GitHub](https://github.com/PhilGreen-Dev)